teoshibin/all_dotfiles/README.md

 # Dotfiles

-Why not dotfiles manager you ask?
-I don't see a point automating them, just keep it simple, I symlink it when I need it.
+I don't see a point automating them, I want to keep it simple, symlink it when I need it.

 Unix-shell